zhangt58/beamline/README.rst

 +  Feeding defined elements with new configuration, interfacing with EPICS environment, to form the close-loop online system.
 +  Visualizing the lattice layout by predefined elements' style.
++  Friendly native-look GUI application to facilitate these functionalities.